Petticoat Politics

-Petticoat Politics is a 1941 film, the ninth and final of Republic's Higgins Family series.
+Petticoat Politics is a 1941 American comedy film directed by Erle C. Kenton and starring Roscoe Karns, Ruth Donnelly and Spencer Charters.
+It was the ninth and final of Republic's Higgins Family series.

 Plot

 Lil Higgins become excessively worried that her newly retired husband Joe will die now that he has nothing to do all day.
 She has learned from a sales-eager insuranceman that the mortality rate is exceptionally high for inactive older men.
 To try to keep Joe alive, Lil wants him to make some home improvements in the kitchen.

 It turns out Joe is a catastophy in the kitchen, but instead Lil tries to make him run for mayor in town.
 Since Joe is a most reluctant candidate for "petticoat politics", he needs a good reason to do as his wife wants.
 He gets one when he is denied membership in an exclusive lodge, the Knights of Bedlam, by a man named Wilcox.
 Joe is determined to show Wilcox that he made a mistake not accepting his membership application.

 When Joe is down at City Hall to file his application and pay the fee, he bumps into a hoodlum named Slats O'Dell, who works for infamous gangster boss Guy Markwell.
 Joe is lured into betting on his own campaign, with one dollar for every vote he gets against every vote he loses, even though Markwell practically controls the current mayor.

 Unaware that Joe has decided to run for mayor after all, Lil and her friend Ella Jones has persuaded Wilcox to be a reform mayoral candidate.
 When Joe hears about this, he and his father-in-law, Grandpa Edgar, try to get Wilcox out if the race.
 They arrange a duck hunt where Wilcox participates and "gets into trouble".
 Joe "rescues" Wilcox from drowning and out of gratitude Wilcox decides to drop out of the mayoral race.
 Joe has no idea that the real reason for Wilcox dropping out is that he has been threatened by Markwell.